-Missing Duck Hunters, Dog Found Dead: Texas Sheriff Says How They Probably Died
+Missing Duck Hunters, Dog Found Dead: Texas Sheriff Reveals How They Probably Died

 — Big City Thoughts (@BCTPress) December 31, 2016

-Burk’s younger sister, Steely, says that she is relying on faith for support, and added that Starett was a fan of the Baytown, Texas, country music duo Maddie & Tae, who donated three autographed guitars to be auctioned off as a fundraiser for the families of the three missing duck hunters found dead, according to Fox 26 out of Houston.
+Burk’s younger sister, Steely, says that she is relying on faith for support and added that Starett was a fan of the Baytown, Texas, country music duo Maddie & Tae, who donated three autographed guitars to be auctioned off as a fundraiser for the families of the three missing duck hunters found dead, according to Fox 26 out of Houston.

 [Featured Image by Andrei Tudoran/Shutterstock]